tidyverse/tidyups/002-tidyr-stringr.md

 stringr and tidyr provide surprisingly different interfaces for string manipulation.
-This means that common tasks require integrating two distinct syntaxes and learning more about stringr doesn’t improve your use of tidyr.
+This means that common tasks require integrating two distinct syntaxes and learning more about stringr doesn’t help your use of tidyr.

-The root cause of the problem is that stringr was designed before I understood the importance of data frames, so stringr functions that need to return multiple results use matrices rather than data frames.
-This is particularly painful since dplyr 1.0.0 gave `summarise()` and `mutate()` the ability to create multiple columns from data frame results.
+The root cause of the problem is that stringr was designed before I understood the importance of data frames, so stringr functions that need to return multiple values use matrices rather than data frames.
+This is particularly unfortunate given that `dplyr::summarse()` and `mutate()` can now create multiple columns from data frame results.

-To overcome this weakness, tidyr provides a few functions that work directly with data frames.
-These take a data frame and column specification, and return a modified data frame, typically with new columns specified by the call.
-Unfortunately, the tidyr functions have little relationship to their stringr equivalents:
+To overcome this weakness, tidyr provides family of string manipulation functions that work with data frames.
+Unfortunately, the names of the tidyr functions have little relationship to their stringr equivalents:

--   `extract()` is similar to `str_match()`.
+-   `extract()` creates new variables from groups, and is similar to `str_match()`.
--   `separate()` with regex is similar to `str_split_fixed()`.
+-   `separate(sep = "pattern")` creates new variables by splitting with a regular expression, and is similar to `str_split_fixed()`.
+-   `separate(sep = c(2, 5, 10)`) creates new variables by splitting
--   `separate()` with numeric `col` (which splits by position) has no equivalent in stringr.
+    based on position, and has no equivalent in stringr.
--   `separate_rows()` is equivalent to `str_split()`
+-   `separate_rows()` creates new rows, and is similar to `str_split()`.

 Additionally, tidyr uses the base R regexp engine and syntax, not the stringr engine and syntax.
 There are relatively few differences between the engines, but the syntax for controlling regular expression options (e.g. ignoring case) is very different.
-In the past, we have kept stringr out of the dependencies of tidyr because it is a heavy dependency (because it can be expensive/painful to build stringi on linux).
-However, RSPM makes stringi easier to install, so it would be nice to use it if available, following the footsteps laid by [Radix Ordering in](https://github.com/tidyverse/tidyups/blob/main/003-dplyr-radix-ordering.md) [`dplyr::arrange()`](https://github.com/tidyverse/tidyups/blob/main/003-dplyr-radix-ordering.md).
+In the past, we have kept stringr out of tidyr dependencies because it can be expensive/painful to build stringi on linux.
+However, most tidyverse users will have stringr installed, and RSPM makes stringi easier to install, so it would be nice to use it if available, following the footsteps laid by [Radix Ordering in](https://github.com/tidyverse/tidyups/blob/main/003-dplyr-radix-ordering.md) [`dplyr::arrange()`](https://github.com/tidyverse/tidyups/blob/main/003-dplyr-radix-ordering.md).